 - Tech-friendly infrastructure: Prewire for robust networking, security, and smart control systems.

-In neighborhoods like Almaden Valley, Cambrian, and Los Altos, these improvements often deliver the biggest quality-of-life gains without changing lot coverage.
+In neighborhoods like Almaden Valley, Cambrian, and Los Altos, these improvements often deliver the biggest quality-of-life gains without changing lot coverage, especially when they are bundled into whole-home remodeling.
+If you are still comparing team structures before a major project, our guide to finding a general contractor in San Jose can help you evaluate fit and process.

 A modern whole house remodel in the Bay Area should address systems, not just surfaces.
 Energy and resilience upgrades often reduce long-term operating cost while improving comfort and safety.